Frequently asked Questions

 9. Can I pick fruit from the historic orchards?
 Visitors may sample the fruit from the orchards.
 They may gather 1 quart or less per person and no more than 5 quarts per year.

 10. Can I purchase food or beverages at the site?
-Manzanar History Association sells bottled water at the Interpretive Center.
-A water fountain is also available in the Interpretive Center.
+A water fountain is available in the Visitor Center.
+There is also a water fountain next to the parking lot at the sidewalk.
 There is no food concession at Manzanar.
 Lone Pine, 9 miles south, and Independence, 6 miles north, have grocery stores, convenience stores, and restaurants.

 11. What is the best time of year to visit Manzanar?
 Any time is a good time to visit Manzanar.
 Spring can be windy, but the temperatures are pleasant and wildflowers bloom in rainy years.
 Although our desert summers are hot, the retreat to the nearby Sierra Nevada make summer our busiest season.
 Autumn again brings comfortable temperatures and fall color in the high country.
 Winter is slower and a great time to plan a school field trip or a family vacation.
 Winter also offers stunning photographs of the Manzanar landscape with the snow covered Sierra in the background.

 12. Where is the bathroom?
-Our Interpretive Center has new, clean, wheelchair and family friendly bathrooms.
-We also have a wheelchair accessible portable toilet at the cemetery which is at the halfway point on our auto tour.
+Our Visitor Center has clean, wheelchair and family friendly bathrooms.
+We also have a wheelchair accessible portable toilet at the cemetery which is at the halfway point on our driving tour.